ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ## Pushing and Pulling Changes

-Currently, we have a three step work-flow to back up the project to GitHub:
+Currently, we have a three-step work-flow to back up the project to GitHub:

 1. **Save** changes to the project and scripts in Core.
 2. **Commit** a set of changes in GitHub Desktop.